casdoor/casdoor-website/docs/user/overview.md

 This feature is useful for applications that require KYC (Know Your Customer) compliance or need to ensure user identity authenticity.
 See [ID Verification Providers](/docs/provider/idv/overview) for more information on configuring identity verification.

-## Email Normalization
+## Email normalization

-Casdoor normalizes all email addresses to lowercase to ensure uniqueness and prevent duplicate accounts.
+Casdoor normalizes all email addresses to lowercase for uniqueness and to avoid duplicate accounts.
 This means that `user@example.com`, `User@Example.com`, and `USER@EXAMPLE.COM` are treated as the same email address, complying with RFC 5321 standards.

 This normalization happens automatically during: